savranciati/sgl/RoyalC-version-SGL/README.md

-# *sgl*: symmetric graphical lasso
+*FOR THE NEW ALGORITHM, SEE MAIN REPOSITORY: https://github.com/savranciati/sgl

-R code repository for scripts implementing the algorithm discussed in:
+*This folder contains specifically the R code/scripts implementing the algorithm discussed in:

 > [1] Ranciati, S., Roverato, A. Luati, A., (2021), *Fused graphical lasso for brain networks with symmetries.*, Journal of Royal Statistical Society: Series C, 70 (5), 1299- 1322;

-## Repository content
+## This folder content
 ### Folder: main
 In the main folder of the repository, users can find the scripts that together implement procedures described in [1].
 More specifically: